-Appledore Book Festival is a charity founded in 2006 by Nick Arnold, author of Horrible Science.
-Nick directed the first-ever book festival in a bid to raise money to save Appledore Library.
+Appledore Book Festival is a charity founded in 2006 by Nick Arnold, author of Horrible Science, in a bid to raise money to save Appledore Library.
 His campaign brought our community together and saved the library, which is still at the heart of our village.

-Today, the Appledore Book Festival continues and has become one of the biggest cultural festivals in Devon attracting world-class authors, speakers and artistes for our community to enjoy.
+Today, the Appledore Book Festival continues to thrive and has become one of the biggest cultural festivals in Devon, attracting world-class authors, speakers and artistes.
 Run almost exclusively by a team of volunteers, who do everything from stewarding the events to adorning the village with bunting, our Festival is a unique experience.